User actions

 2 Node description: More detailed description of the node

-3 Do not trigger an error if the service fails.: The entire flow runs, even if this service fails.
-This function is for test purposes.
+3 Error behavior: Select whether to abort the entire flow if the service fails or whether it should continue to run.
+The Continue flow execution function is for test purposes.
 The result data for this service may be faulty or unavailable.

 The status display now changes to Active.